adoptium/emt4j/README.md

 - `toVersion`: the target JDK version.
 11 and 17 are supported, and 11 is as default.

 - `outputFile`: the destination of EMT4J's report.
-Default is report.html.
+The default is report.html.

 - `priority`: the minimum rule priority. p1, p2, p3 and p4 are supported.
-Default is no set.
+The default is not set.

-- `verbose`: print more detail messages if true.
+- `verbose`: print more detailed messages if true.

 As mentioned earlier, EMT4J supports running as a Java agent.
 To leverage it in the test process you need to add the following configuration: